bitrise-io/devcenter/_articles/reviews/ios-code-signing-troubleshooting-draft.md

 1. Check the value of the `Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?` input is set to in the `iOS Auto Provision` step.
    * If it's set to `no`, the Step will look for an Xcode Managed Provisioning Profile on the Apple Developer Portal.
    * If it's set to `yes`, the Step will generate a new manual provisioning profile on the Apple Developer portal for the project .

-2. Check if the capability lists in the iOS app and in the provisioning profile on the Developer Portal match.
+#### If Xcode managed signing is disabled in the iOS app

-   This is only relevant if the `iOS Auto Provision` Step is set to NOT generate a profile.
+If you uncheck Xcode managed signing, the `iOS Auto Provision` step generates a new provisioning profile on the Apple Developer portal for the project when running a build.
+This profile will be up to date with all of the capabilities and developer devices.

 ## The _iOS Auto Provision Step_ fails